bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

         text: ' t'
       -
         type: text
         text: 'he League did nothing to support the Haudenosaunee with their claim (Woo, 2003, p.
 9).
-This confirms the fixed nature of a sovereign-to-subject ideology at the nation-state and international levels.
-The same rings true in today’s inter-state relations, which primarily occur as nation-states interacting at the international level.'
+This reinforces the view of the fixed nature of a sovereign-to-subject ideology at not only the nation-state, but also at the international level.
+The same is true of today’s nation-state interactions at the international level in which nation-states are the recognized sovereign-state.'
   -
     type: paragraph
     content:
       -
         type: text
+        text: "\_"
+  -
+    type: paragraph
+    content:
+      -
+        type: text
-        text: 'From the Indigenous lens, the experience of inter-state relations takes the form of “violence, broken treaties and other unjust assertions of power over Indigenous peoples and their lands” (Corntassel & Woons 2018).
-First Nations regularly resist the present political relationship.
-Instead, they seek political and legal relationships wherein their lifeworld and ideas of self-determination are valued over the “Westphalian idea of state sovereignty” (Corntassel & Woons 2018).
-Taiaiake Alfred (2005) and Leanne Simpson (2011) argue that some First Nations turn away from the “legacies of colonialism” (p.19).
-Reconciliation in this sense means a return to Indigenous political and legal autonomy based on cultural “resurgence”'
+        text: 'From an Indigenous lens, one could argue that inter-state relations are represented by “violence, broken treaties and other unjust assertions of power over Indigenous peoples and their lands” (Corntassel & Woons 2018).
+Indigenous peoples regularly resist the present-day political relationship.
+Often, they seek political and legal relationships wherein the Indigenous lifeworld and ideas of self-determination are valued over the “Westphalian idea of state sovereignty” (Corntassel & Woons 2018).
+Taiaiake Alfred (2005) and Leanne Simpson (2011) argue that some Indigenous peoples turn away from the “legacies of colonialism” (p.19).
+Reconciliation in this sense reflects a return to Indigenous political and legal autonomy or the Indigenous lifeworld based on cultural “resurgence”'
       -
         type: text
         marks: